Aaron Bummer: Atlanta Braves

 On November 16, 2023, the White Sox traded Bummer to the Atlanta Braves in exchange for Michael Soroka, Jared Shuster, Nicky Lopez, Braden Shewmake and Riley Gowens.
 In November 2024, Bummer and the Braves agreed to a restructured contract, guaranteeing Bummer $3.5 million for the 2025 season and $9.5 million in 2026.

 Throughout his entire pro career until 2025, Bummer served as a relief pitcher.
 On July 5, 2025, after 374 games and 9 seasons as a reliever, he made his first start in a game against the Baltimore Orioles.
 Bummer set a new personal record by striking out the first five batters he faced, before eventually giving up three earned runs and exiting in the third inning.
-In 42 appearances (two starts) for Atlanta on the year, he compiled a 3-2 record and 3.81 ERA with 51 strikeouts across 54 1/3 innings pitched.
+In 42 appearances (two starts) for Atlanta on the year, he compiled a 3–2 record and 3.81 ERA with 51 strikeouts across 54 1/3 innings pitched.
 On August 24, Bummer was placed on the injured list due to left shoulder inflammation.
 He was transferred to the 60-day injured list on September 18, officially ending his season.

+On May 19, 2026, after struggling to a 7.63 ERA with 13 strikeouts across 15 1/3 innings pitched, Bummer was released by the Braves.

+Chicago Cubs

+On May 27, 2026, Bummer signed a minor league contract with the Chicago Cubs organization.
+In six appearances split between the rookie-level Arizona Complex League Cubs and Triple-A Iowa Cubs, he accumulated a 1–0 record and 6.00 ERA with six strikeouts over six innings pitched.
+On July 17, Bummer exercised the opt-out clause in his contract and was released by Chicago.

+Kansas City Royals

+On July 21, 2026, Bummer signed a minor league contract with the Kansas City Royals.
+He made four scoreless appearances for the Triple–A Omaha Storm Chasers, recording seven strikeouts and one save across 4 1/3 innings pitched.
+On August 2, the Royals selected Bummer's contract, adding him to their active roster.
+He pitched in two contests for the team, but allowed six runs on six hits with no strikeouts over 1 1/3 innings.
+On August 7, Kansas City optioned Bummer to Triple–A Omaha, but he rejected the assignment and elected free agency.